 Liking a photo that a friend or anyone on Facebook posted tells that person that you appreciate his or her post.
-It is a way of saying "thank you" for sharing the photo.
+It is a way of saying thank you for sharing the photo.
 To like a photo, follow the step-by-step guide below.

-1. Open f Facebook by tapping it.
-Tap more to open a menu.
-Tap Friends.
+1. Open Friends.
 This will open your Friends page.